D3Brooksster/reactlyve-backend/README.md

 Video moderation results may arrive asynchronously via Cloudinary.
 The `/api/webhooks/cloudinary` endpoint receives these callbacks and updates the database once moderation is complete.

+If callbacks do not appear, confirm the endpoint is publicly reachable and check the "Webhooks" log in your Cloudinary dashboard for delivery attempts.

 When running in development mode, both upload requests and incoming webhook payloads are printed to the console so you can verify Cloudinary is attempting